bkumar0801/designpriciples/README.md

 # 'S' : Single-responsibility:
 A class should have one and only one reason to change, meaning that a class should have only one job.

 Let's fist look at the code and identify what doesn't comply with Single-Responsibility.
 Other things looks fine in terms of single responsibility except the code in :  ```src/main/problem/AreaAggregator.java```

+AreaAggregator class aggregate areas of different shapes and output.